Avaiga/taipy-doc/docs/tutorials/complete_applications/complete_application/index.md

     Taipy requires **Python 3.8** or newer.

-Welcome to the **Tutorial** guide on how to make a full application from frontend to backend.
-No prior knowledge is required to complete this Tutorial.
+Welcome to the **Tutorial** guide, which will walk you through creating a complete application from the front end to the back end.
+You don't need any prior knowledge to complete this tutorial.

 ![Tutorial application](step_01/overview.gif){ width=700 style="margin:auto;display:block;border: 4px solid rgb(210,210,210);border-radius:7px" }